PacoVu/engagevoice-sdk-wrapper-node/README.md

 *Parameters:*
 * endpoint: Engage Voice API endpoint.
-* params: a JSON object containing key/value pair parameters to be sent to an Engage Voice API, where the keys are the parameters of that API.
+* params: a JSON object containing key/value pair parameters to be sent to an Engage Voice API, where the keys are the query parameters of the API.
-* callback: a callback function
+* callback: if specified, response is returned to callback function.

 *Response:*
 API response in JSON object